Top 22 Examples of New Product Release Emails (2026)

 9. Scribe

-Scribe’s product release email introduces AI-generated titling and explains that users can now record Scribe guides & AI will automatically suggest a name for it by observing the contents & context of the different slides in the guide docs.
-It ends with a simple CTA button that invites you to take it for a spin after a paragraph explaining the feature in <50 words.
+Scribe’s product release email introduces AI-generated titling and explains that users can now record Scribe guides, with AI suggesting a name for it based on the content itself.
+It ends with a simple CTA that invites users to take it for a spin after less than 50 words of explanation.

 scribe-product-launch-email-example